You Bounced a Check — What Happens Now?

 What to expect when checks bounce

 A check "bounces" when there is not enough money in your checking account to cover the payment.
-This can happen for several reasons.
-Perhaps an automatic payment was deducted from your account before you expected it, your employer was slow to deposit your pay, or your account was locked up for a few days after using your debit card.
+That can happen for several reasons.
+Perhaps an automatic payment was deducted from your account before you expected it, your employer was slow to deposit your pay, or money in your account was locked up for a few days after using your debit card.

-Unfortunately, it's easier than ever to bounce checks: Paper checks are often converted into electronic checks or “substitute checks” (all it takes is a mobile phone or check scanner), and they move through the banking system quickly.
-Whatever the reason, if your bank says you have insufficient funds in your account, the check will be returned unpaid.
+It's easier than ever to bounce checks: Paper checks are often converted into electronic checks or “substitute checks” (all it takes is a mobile phone or check scanner), and they move through the banking system quickly.
+Whatever the reason, if your bank determines that you have insufficient funds in your account, the check will be returned unpaid.